WE ARE – The Largest Canadian Ship Repair and Construction Company on the Great Lakes

 Heddle Shipyards, previously Heddle Marine Service Inc., was founded in 1987 by Rick Heddle with nothing more than a welding machine on a quayside in Hamilton, Ontario.

-Over the past three decades, Heddle Shipyards has grown to be the largest operator of shipyards in Canada.
+Over the past three decades, Heddle Shipyards has grown into the largest Canadian ship repair and construction company on the Great Lakes.
 This growth has culminated in the recruitment of a professional management team and the rebranding of all of the entities in the group under the consolidated Heddle Shipyards brand.

 The Heddle viking ship logo, which served us well for over 25 years, has been retired and replaced by our new logo: the silhouette of a ship in our dry dock.